broadlume/willow-ui/README.md

-Hi, the better documentation is in the Storybook, for more info please run that.
+Hi, the real documentation is in the Storybook, for more info please run that.

 To install the dependencies of the project:
 `npm i`